tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 is done to prevent nonce re-use since the client's ESNI key share, and thus the value of Zx, does not change across ClientHello retries.)

+[[TODO: label swapping fixes a bug in the spec, though this may not be the best way to deal with HRR.
+See https://github.com/tlswg/draft-ietf-tls-esni/issues/121 and https://github.com/tlswg/draft-ietf-tls-esni/pull/170 for more details.]]

 ~~~
    struct {
        opaque record_digest<0..2^16-1>;